bdeckard92/dupUT/01-Class-Content/07-Project-1/01-Activities/02-Stu_Branching-Pushing/README.md

 * This code should bring the copy of the `add-html-skeleton` branch that's on GitHub onto your computer.

-  * Make sure this worked by verifying that there's an `index.html` file in your local repo.
+  * Make sure this worked by verifying that there's an `index.html` file in your local repository.

   * Normally you'd run the code here to make sure everything works properly.